tulip-control/gr1c/README.md

 This is free software released under the terms of [the BSD 3-Clause License] (http://opensource.org/licenses/BSD-3-Clause).
 There is no warranty; not even for merchantability or fitness for a particular purpose.
-See LICENSE.txt for copying conditions.
+Consult LICENSE.txt for copying conditions.